On Getting Older: Airports and TattoosSep 29, 2022

 How fat we've gotten!

-So I came to a decision: I now fly first class, unless it is utterly prohibitive.
-My teaching organization buys my seat, and then I lot into AA and upgrade.
-Always a comfortable seat, always plenty of room for luggage, always among the first off the plane – as stress less as the experience can be.
+My teaching organization bought my plane ticket, and then I'd log into AA and upgrade.
+Always a comfortable seat at the front of the plane and with plenty of legroom.
+Always plenty of room for luggage, always among the first off the plane – as stress less as the experience can be.
 I live very conservatively, so this is my one spending caprice.
 And it does build up the frequent flyer miles much faster than otherwise, so I sort of justify it to myself that way too.

 I do look at tattoos from a professional point of view, though.
 This is discretionary income people are using to get inked up.
-A full sleeve (meaning one’s arm is completely covered from shoulder to wrist) costs between $2,000 to $4,000.
+A full sleeve (meaning one’s arm is completely covered from shoulder to wrist) costs between $2,000 to $4,000 I'm told.
 Wow!
 What is the future value of that at a decent earnings rate over many years?
-And just how good is that tatt going to look in 20 years?
+I'll tell you - using 8% over 30 years, that $4K becomes $40K.
+And just how good is that tatt going to look in 30 years?
 Eventually they all seem to revert to green.

 No more suits

 Once again, evidence of my advanced age and generation differences.
 In hot, humid south Florida I am glad that in my business world no one expects me to wear a suit.
 When I lived in Manhattan many years ago, I had several great-looking suits hanging in my closet, and (if I may say so) I looked great in them – and felt great in them too.
 One’s wardrobe used to be a sort of indicator of one’s position in life – professionals dressed one way, and others dressed another.
-Now everything has seemed to merge at the level of comfort, and being an American with egalitarian sensibilities, this is all fine with me.
+Now everything has seemed to merge at the level of comfort, and being an American with egalitarian sensibilities, this is all fine with me - just as long as we're all neat and considerate of others.

 But I appeal to my readers: before you board a flight do take a shower and shave and put on some decent clothes.